emissary-ingress/emissary/reference/configuration.md

 - [`TracingService`](/reference/services/tracing-service) manifests configure the external tracing service that the Ambassador Edge Stack will use.

-- [`Mapping`](/reference/mappings) manifests associate REST _resources_ with Kubernetes _services_. the Ambassador Edge Stack _must_ have one or more mappings defined to provide access to any services at all.
+- [`Mapping`](/reference/mappings) manifests associate REST _resources_ with Kubernetes _services_.
+The Ambassador Edge Stack _must_ have one or more mappings defined to provide access to any services at all.

 Note that each of these `kind`s are supported as both annotations and as Custom Resource Definitions (CRDs).